PaulKatigbak/Rocket-Simulation/README.md

 1. Clone the repository on your machine or download it as a zip (your choice).
 2. Using your IDE  (preferably VSCode), open the project folder.
 3. Run the main.py file.
+4. Make sure to play the video in a video player and not vscode

 ### Caution when Running Code: